Intro to Political Game Theory

 - Knowing how to apply game-theoretic models to political science.

-- Student is capable of executing applied analysis of the political phenomena and political processes: - by using political science methods - and in support of practical decision making process.
+- Is capable of executing applied analysis of the political phenomena and political processes: - by using political science methods - and in support of practical decision making process

 - Introduction to the course: what is game theory?